rolanddenis/MeshDD/README.md

 <p align="center"><img src="doc/images/earth_land_sea_ice.jpg?raw=true" alt="Earth with land, sea and ice" height="400px"></p>

-We can also chain displacements and differences to split a mesh in more than two parts, for example to extract land, sea and ice parts from [The Blue Marble](https://visibleearth.nasa.gov/images/57730):
+We can also chain displacements and differences to split a mesh in more than two parts, for example to extract land, sea and ice parts from [NASA Visible Earth](https://visibleearth.nasa.gov/images/57730):

 ```python
 import numpy as np